NASA one step closer to launching Artemis II—the first manned lunar mission in over 50 years

 NASA’s Space Launch System rocket carrying the Orion spacecraft launches on the Artemis I flight test on Wednesday, Nov.
 16, 2022.
 (Representative Cover Image Source : NASA)

-NASA announced that they will start moving the Orion spacecraft and the SLS (Space Launch System) to the launch pad at the Kennedy Space Center in Florida to start launch rehearsals, testing, and final integration.
+NASA announced that it will start moving the Orion spacecraft and the SLS (Space Launch System) to the launch pad at the Kennedy Space Center in Florida to start launch rehearsals, testing, and final integration.
 NASA is aiming for January 17 to start the multi-hour trek to the launchpad 39B from the vehicle assembly building.
 This 4-mile-long trek takes up to 12 hours in the crawler transport.
 That being said, it could take a lot longer than estimated if additional time is needed for the technical preparations and to account for unfavorable weather conditions.

 The mobile launcher, carried by the crawler-transporter 2, nears the pad at Launch Complex 39B at NASA’s Kennedy Space Center in Florida (Image source NASA)